-- The portion of the distribution that is a return of basis. - Distributions made due to total and permanent disability. - Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service).
-Distributions received as periodic payments on or after December 29, 2022, will not fail to be treated as substantially equal merely because they are received as an annuity. - Distributions due to death (does not apply to modified endowment contracts). - Distributions made to you to the extent you have medical expenses deductible under IRC Section 213 (does not apply to modified endowment contracts). - Distributions made to unemployed individuals for health insurance premiums (applies only to IRAs). - Distributions made for qualified higher education expenses (applies only to IRAs). - Distributions of up to \$10,000 made for first home purchases (applies only to IRAs). - Qualified retirement plan distributions (does not apply to IRAs) due to separation from service in or after the year of reaching 55 (age 50 for qualified public safety employees).
-For distributions to qualified public safety employees on or after December 30, 2022, include distributions to employees with 25 years of service with the plan, distributions to firefighters covered by private sector retirement plans, and distributions to those employees who provide services as a corrections officer or as a forensic security employee, providing for the care, custody, and control of forensic patients, who meet the age requirement above. - Distributions made to an alternate payee under a qualified domestic relations order (applies only to qualified retirement plans, does not include IRAs). - Distributions due to an IRS levy on the qualified retirement plan. - Distributions due to a Franchise Tax Board notice to withhold on a qualified retirement plan. - Distributions made after September 11, 2001, to reservists while serving on active duty for at least 180 days. - Distributions made after August 17, 2006, to public safety employees after separation from service after age 50.
+- · The portion of the distribution that is a return of basis. - Distributions made due to total and permanent disability. - Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service).
+Distributions received as periodic payments on or after December 29, 2022, will not fail to be treated as substantially equal merely because they are received as an annuity.
+And, these distributions received as periodic payments will be deemed to be substantially equal if they are payable over a period that satisfies the section 401(a)(9) requirements relating to annuity payments. - Distributions due to death (does not apply to modified endowment contracts). - Distributions made to you to the extent you have medical expenses deductible under IRC Section 213 (does not apply to modified endowment contracts). - Distributions made to unemployed individuals for health insurance premiums (applies only to IRAs). - Distributions made for qualified higher education expenses (applies only to IRAs). - Distributions of up to \$10,000 made for first home purchases (applies only to IRAs). - Qualified retirement plan distributions (does not apply to IRAs) you received after separation from service when the separation from service occurs in or after the year you reach age 55 (age 50 for qualified public safety employees and private sector firefighters) or 25 years of service under the plan, whichever is earlier. - Distributions made to an alternate payee under a qualified domestic relations order (applies only to qualified retirement plans, does not include IRAs). - Distributions due to an IRS levy on the qualified retirement plan. - Distributions due to a Franchise Tax Board notice to withhold on a qualified retirement plan. - Distributions made after September 11, 2001, to reservists while serving on active duty for at least 180 days. - Distributions made after August 17, 2006, to public safety employees after separation from service after age 50.